Skip to content

 tokenize(context_str)

-Tokenize a string to a list of bytes objects, each corresponding to a token in the vocabulary.
+Tokenize a string to a list of Token objects.

-Uses the language model's tokenizer to map context_str to a list of token IDs, and then decodes the token IDs to bytes.
+Uses the language model's tokenizer to map context_str to token IDs, then returns the corresponding Token objects.

 Parameters: